ssjlee93/RU-2020-11-SJL/README.md

 ![Node.js](https://img.shields.io/static/v1?label=Node.&message=js&color=brightgreen)

 ## Employəə Trackər
 This command-line application trɑcks əmployəəs using MySQL and Node.js.
-In the application,the user can view, add, update, and delete employees.
+In the application,the user can view, add, update, and delete əmployəəs.

 ## Table of Contents